 Welcome to Your Ineō Orientation

 Ineō Orientation is mandatory for all incoming students.
-Depending on your program (ie. Domestic/New to Canada) different dates and sessions apply for you.
+Depending on your program (ie. MBA, MMKG, Domestic/International) different dates and sessions apply for you.
 Please take careful note below.
+Dress code is included in schedules.

-NOTE: Ineō Orientation activities will be held in-person unless otherwise stated.
-Scroll down to view MMKG New to Canada session details.
-Continue to check your online schedule for room location details.
-Links for virtual sessions will be posted the morning of the event.
-Sessions on Sept.
-1 & 2 are designed specifically for international students and students who have recently moved to Canada.
+NOTE: Continue to check your online schedule for room location and additional details.
+Sessions on Aug.
+28-29th are designed specifically for international students and students who have recently moved to Canada.
 Please note, your orientation schedule may be subject to change.

 NEW TO CANADA